 Aquarium tanks are used to house fish and other organisms.
 An aquarium is simply a tank of any size containing at least one transparent side where live animals or aquatic plants are included.
 Fish keepers use aquariums, freshwater fish, saltwater fish, marine fish, invertebrates like crustaceans and squid, and amphibians like snakes and turtles.
 The number of species that can be contained in an aquarium depends on the size of the tank, the species of the fish, and the availability of the required land area.
-Aquariums at Premium Aquatics can range from a few gallons for a fish tank to a full-scale aquatic installation.
+Aquariums can range from a few gallons for a fish tank to a full-scale aquatic installation.

 Reef aquariums are extremely popular due to the fact that they provide a range of different looks and conditions for fish.
 Reef aquariums simulate the habitat of many different types of fish species that exist in natural environments.
 Some reef aquariums also hold other live aquatic organisms like coral reefs, fauna, and decorative rocks and plant life.
 Reef aquariums are very versatile and there are an abundance of different designs available for these tanks.

 Many people choose glass aquarium tanks because they give a stunning look and appearance.
 Glass aquariums do require special cleaning and maintenance and the maintenance may not be easy because they are usually exposed to high levels of light and pollution.
 However, if you are interested in installing one of these glass tanks, you should know that you should get help from professionals who are skilled at handling glass tanks.
 Glass aquarium tanks are expensive and require regular maintenance and cleaning.